GNSS Jamming and Spoofing Monitoring Using Low-Cost COTS Receivers: Acknowledgments

 \section{Acknowledgments}

-We would like to acknowledge our industry and academic partners for hosting our GNSS receivers in their locations for the collection of the data for this paper.
-We would also like to acknowledge the support of The Aerospace Corporation under their University Partnership Program, the DOT's CARNATIONS center and the FAA for supporting this effort.
-The author also acknowledges the use of Large Language Models (LLM) for editing purposes.
+We acknowledge The Aerospace Corporation under their University Partnership Program, the DOT's CARNATIONS center, and the FAA for supporting this effort.
+The authors also acknowledges the use of Large Language Models (LLM) for editing purposes.

 [title=References]